wallstop/ConcurrentDX/README.md

 ```c++
 #include <ConcurrentDX/ConcurrentDXLib.h>
 ```
-  * ...and that's it!
-All of the classes and containers are in the DX{} namespace
+  * and make sure that the project is set up to include either your version of the library, or one of the ones provided on this page

 # Documentation
 Documentation can be found [here](/html/index.html).
 The best way to view the documentation is to clone the repo and open up the html off the disk.